merlobranco/student-tracker.jsf/README.md

 	4) Delete a Student from the Database

-Later the JDBC connection will be replace by a JPA managed connection
+Later the JDBC connection will be replaced by a JPA managed connection